 5 steps to performance change management planning

 In times of uncertainty, organizations and individuals alike are compelled to accept that change is the only constant.
-While discomfort and resistance are natural consequences of any change, planning and preparation can help smooth the transition.
+While discomfort and resistance are natural consequences of any change, planning, and preparation can help smooth the transition.

-In response to the COVID-19 pandemic, most companies have adapted their core processes and workflows in order to stay afloat.
+In response to the COVID-19 pandemic, most companies have adapted their core processes and workflows to stay afloat.
 What were imagined to be temporary changes are turning into permanent features, altering the needs of organizations and the roles of employees.
 Amidst this fundamental shift, performance change management is a critical tool to help your organization sustain performance during periods of change.

 What is performance change management?